texas-robocamp/texas-robocamp.github.io/tutorials/programming/decisions.md

 }
 ```

-### Task 5.2:
+### Exercise 3.5.2:

-Finish implementing the seat belt law for the driver who goes over 40mph (just follow the format above).
+- Finish implementing the seat belt law for the driver who goes over 40mph (just follow the format above).
 Then come up with another law and add it to your code.
 Be as creative and ridiculous as you want, and if you need help, ask for it!

-{% include callout_red_cup.html task="X" %}
+{% include callout_red_cup.html task="[Exercise 3.5.2]" %}